 I have one, which again, stems from reading your chapter on moving the brain.
 And that is that what you've just demonstrated there is actually quite complicated, you wouldn't be able to explain that to a patient without demonstrating.
 But you make the points in your book that actually demonstrating the exercise is quite important in terms of getting the patient's brain to understand what's going on.
-You also talked about the speed of demonstration or repetition of the exercise, and perhaps you could elaborate on that what is what's right, what's right, what's right is what suits that patient.
+You also talked about the speed of demonstration or repetition of the exercise, and perhaps you could elaborate on that, what's right.

+What's right, what's right is what suits that patient.
 But let's take the first point, which is the demonstration.
-And this is why we very much encourage people to start learning how to walk the walk and not just talk the talk, because there's good research on motor imagery, and that's marvellous, but the research senses, motor imagery with some kind of visual demonstration gives a person's brain lots lots more information about the qualities of the movement.
+And this is why we very much encourage people to start learning how to walk the walk and not just talk the talk, because there's good research on motor imagery, and that's marvelous, but the research senses, motor imagery with some kind of visual demonstration gives a person's brain lots, lots more information about the qualities of the movement.
 So for example, if I look at just something very simple, like demonstrating something postural, I could talk to a patient and give them cues, but keep my body quiet.
-Or I could talk to a patient and give them the sense of poignancy that I'm looking for, and their brain is reading my body for all sorts of qualitative information.
-And so you know, it's very much a part of my teach, you have to you know, actually say, I'm going to have the humility to actually go there.
-I'm going to find you know, the things I find a bit of a struggle and I'm going to learn from them because actually, that is some of the most powerful treatment you can offer the patient you know, we want to go off on another course to learn stuff to do with the patient.
-When such an enormous amount can be be gained by the with a work on finding your own, you know, sensation And then being able to bring them to the patient.
+Or I could talk to a patient and give them the sense of buoyancy that I'm looking for, and their brain is reading my body for all sorts of qualitative information.
+And so, it's very much a part of my teach, you have to actually say, I'm going to have the humility to actually go there.
+I'm going to find the things I find a bit of a struggle and I'm going to learn from them because actually, that is some of the most powerful treatment you can offer the patient, we want to go off on another course to learn stuff to do with the patient when such an enormous amount can be gained by the, with a work on finding your own sensations and then being able to bring them to the patient.
 So there's good, there's really good research on that.
 And then you had a question about repetitions?

-Well, yes, I'm just in the book, you talked about speed of rep, or speed of demonstration, or repetition being important in terms of getting the message across, I'm guessing kind of subliminally to the patient's brain.
+Well, yes, just in the book, you talked about speed of rep, or speed of demonstration, or repetition being important in terms of getting the message across, I'm guessing kind of subliminally to the patient's brain.